-Classes that are offered on campus vary semester by semester, but basically they are offered Monday thru Friday during the day.
+Classes that are offered on campus vary by semester.
+They are typically offered Monday through Friday during daytime hours.
 Electives may be offered in the late afternoons depending upon the course.

-What are the clinical requirements for the AG-ACNP program?
+What are the clinical requirements for this specialty?

-The AG-ACNP curriculum has 630 clinical clock hours.
-70 clinical hours are for the Fall, and both the Spring and Summer semesters have 280 hours each.
+This curriculum requires 630 clinical hours.
+Seventy of the hours are in the Fall, and the Spring and Summer semesters each have 280 clock hours of clinical.

-Yes, there are a number of wonderful and exciting subspecialties that one can focus on in the AG-ACNP.
-These include cardiology, cardiac surgery, intensivist, diabetes and endocrine disorders, emergency care, nephrology, pulmonology, oncology, orthopedics, sports medicine and trauma.
+Yes.
+You need to get specialty director approval to determine its appropriateness for this specialty and to ensure preceptor availability.
+There are a number of subspecialties available including cardiology, cardiac surgery, intensivist, diabetes and endocrine disorders, nephrology, pulmonology, oncology, orthopedics, sports medicine, hospitalist and trauma.
 Many of the subspecialties have electives that accompany them.
-If you choose to subspecialize, one of your clinicals in either the spring or summer will be in that focus area.
-All subspecializations must be cleared with the Program Director in order to determine its appropriateness for the AG-ACNP program, and preceptor availability.
+If you choose to subspecialize, one of your clinical experiences, in either the spring or summer, will be in that focus area.